 In August 2015, Mansfield District Council set up a Housing Company (Mansfield Homes Ltd) which will be responsible for building housing within the District.
 Mansfield District Council is the sole shareholder of this company.
 The board of the Housing Company consists of Directors, of which 3 are made up of appointed elected Members or Officers of Mansfield District Council.
-During the 2022/23 financial year, the Housing Company sold 7 properties.
-Mansfield District Council received £3.325million in loan repayments (this repaid loans made previously).
+During the 2023/24 financial year, the Housing Company sold 0 properties (7 properties sold in 2022/23).
+Mansfield District Council advanced a further £20,000.
+All previous loans had been repaid in 2022/23.
 The Group Accounts section of these financial statements shows the consolidated position of Mansfield District Council and Mansfield Homes Ltd.